 If you are convicted of failing to maintain your lane or admit to the offense, you will receive three points on your driving record.
 The maximum fine for this offense is $1,000.
 However, the fine you might receive will vary, depending on where you were stopped and ticketed.
 This offense is also a misdemeanor, meaning a conviction will appear on your criminal record.

-Get help from a GA lawyer for accident tickets
+Get legal help from a lawyer that handles Georgia traffic tickets for accidents

-If you were issued a ticket by a Georgia police officer after an accident, you should get legal advice and help from an experienced GA lawyer for accident tickets.
+If you were issued a traffic ticket for an accident by a Georgia police officer, you should get legal advice and help from an experienced GA lawyer for accident tickets.
 While you might think these tickets are relatively minor, a conviction could result in a blemish on your record, stiff fines, and higher insurance rates.
 We can also help you if you have received one of these violations above, or another type of traffic ticket without an accident.
-With a strong defense, it is possible that you could have the charge dismissed or reduced, or receive a plea offer for a non-moving or lesser violation that does not carry points.
+With a strong defense, it is possible that you could have the Georgia traffic ticket for an accident dismissed or reduced, or receive a plea offer for a non-moving, or lesser violation that does not carry points.
 Contact us today to schedule a consultation.